NikSteel/niksteel.github.io/work/proj-8.md

 ![The SSL Studio at Coventry University](assets/img/work/proj-8/sslstudio.jpg)

-To enhance the report, I made an accurate 3D model of the facility:
+To enhance the report, I made an accurate 3D model of the facility and referenced it in my calculations and analysis:

 ![3D model top](assets/img/work/proj-8/3dtop.jpg)
 ![3D model side](assets/img/work/proj-8/3dside.jpg)

-In addition to conducting ISO3382 measurements in the Coventry studio, I applied acoustic principles to design a hypothetical studio recording room of my own.
+In addition to conducting ISO3382 measurements in the Coventry studio, I applied acoustic principles to design a hypothetical sound recording room.

 [Click here to download the room design as a PDF](work/roomdesign.pdf).